 How Do Publishing Content and Focusing on SEO Grow Your Business?

 Google (or any search engine you’re using) has a crawler that goes out and gathers information about all the content they can find on the Internet.
 The crawlers bring all those 1s and 0s back to the search engine to build an index.
 That index is then fed through an algorithm that tries to match all that data with your query.

 Building an SEO-friendly site takes:

 Studies have shown that visitors like fast-loading pages.
 They decrease bounce rates and raise conversion rates.
 Amazon found that their revenue increased by 1% for every 100ms decrease in load time.
-On top of that, having fast loading pages helps your SEO.
-Especially on the first page of Google, page speed can really make a difference.
-And, as of May 2021, Google will take into account more metrics that aim to measure user experience.
+On top of that, having fast-loading pages helps your SEO.
+Especially on the first page of Google, page speed can make a difference.
+And as of May 2021, Google will consider more metrics that measure user experience.
 This new set of metrics is called Core Web Vitals.

 There are hundreds of tweaks you can make to your website and web server that will help you get better page speed, but here are the most common best practices that you should take into account:

 • Use a content delivery network

 • Reduce server response time to <500 ms

 A responsive design means that the design adjusts itself to the device it’s being used on.
 Responsive designs are great for both visitors and search engine crawlers.
 They a consistent experience for visitors to your website, regardless of the device they’re using.

 HTTPS stands for Hyper Text Transfer Protocol Secure.
 It’s the secure version of HTTP, the protocol over which data is sent between your browser and the website you’re visiting.